 I scored my first magazine cover with my article, 'Great-great Gran was a Gold-Digger' in the same publication in July 2000.
 (AFTC, Vol. 8, Issue 7) and had a small piece, 'Forensic Anthropologists Search for Clues about Mysterious Sailors', published in Scientific American, Discovering Archaeology, in December 2000 (Vol. 2, No. 5).

-I've also been published in the Townsville Bulletin, the Townsville Eye, Sunday Mail (Queensland), John Oxley Library Blog, local family history magazine Relatively Speaking and on ABC Local Radio.
+I've also been published in the Townsville Bulletin, Townsville Eye, Writing Queensland (WQ), Queensland History Journal, Sunday Mail (Queensland), John Oxley Library Blog, local family history magazine Relatively Speaking and on ABC Local Radio.

-In 2013 I delivered a regular series of talks about Townsville's history on ABC Local Radio, and links to the audio of those talks can be found in my blog entries, or on ABC radio.
+In 2013 I delivered a regular series of talks about Townsville's history on ABC Local Radio, and links to the audio of those talks can be found on ABC radio.

 In November 2011 I published my research into bubonic plague in Townsville in the year 1900 in the Queensland History Journal (Vol. 21, No. 7).